gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 CRC8 is calculated and appended to the initial meta-data (id, header and length) to ensure consistency, avoid false positives and the length corruption vulnerability that affects CAN (Controlled Area Network) and many other protocols.

 #### End CRC8/CRC32
 CRC8 is calculated on both data and meta-data and it is appended at the end of packets of up to 15 bytes length (including overhead).
-CRC32 is automatically used if packet length exceeds 15 bytes but can be optionally used for shorter than 15 bytes packets if higher accuracy is required.
+CRC32 must be used if packet length exceeds 15 bytes but can be optionally used also for shorter packets if higher accuracy is required.

 ### Packet transmission
 A default local packet transmission is an optionally bidirectional communication between two devices that can be divided in 3 different phases: **channel analysis**, **transmission** and optional **response**.
 In the channel analysis phase transmitter assess the medium's state before starting transmission to avoid collision.
 If the medium is free for use, transmission phase starts where the packet is entirely transmitted.
 The receiving device calculates CRC and starts the response phase transmitting a single byte, `PJON_ACK` (decimal 6) in case of correct data reception.
 If no acknowledgement is received, after an exponential back-off delay, the transmitter device retries until acknowledgement is received or a maximum number of attempts is reached and packet transmission discarded.